On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Sampling from Random Factor Graphs 2023-11-24

-Building on the results from Section \ref{sec:WSAlgorithm}, we present our algorithm by considering the case where the underlying graph is an instance of the random $\Psi$-factor graph $\G=\G(n,m,k, \dpsi)$, for integer $k\geq 2$, $d\geq 1/(k-1)$ and integer $m={dn}/{k}$.
-We assume that the Gibbs distribution $\mu=\mu_{\G}$ is symmetric.
-Note that for the case where $d<1/(k-1)$ the typical structure of $\G$ is trivial, i.e., it consists of only of small components of size $O(\log n)$.
+Building on the results from Section \ref{sec:WSAlgorithm}, we consider the case where the input graph is a typical instance of the random $\Psi$-factor graph $\G=\G(n,m,k, \dpsi)$ of expected degree $d$ and $k\geq 2$.

-A new element in this setting is that, typically, $\G$ contains a small number of short cycles which are far apart from each other.
-So far we have been assuming that the underlying factor graph is of high girth, i.e., there are no short cycles at all.
-The existence of these cycles requires a bit of attention.
+In this setting, the new element is that, typically, $\G$ contains a small number of short cycles which are far apart from each other.
+Recall that, so far we have been considering graphs of high girth, i.e., with no short cycles at all.

+The existence of short cycles in $\G$ needs some caution.
+If we applied $\fixsampler$ directly on a typical instance of $\G$ the accuracy would have dropped a lot due to the presence of the aforementioned short cycles.
+Specifically, it would have been common for the algorithm to create disagreements which involve variable nodes of a short cycle and this makes it very likely for the algorithm to fail.
+We distinguish two cases in which the short cycles affect the algorithm.
+The first one is in $\switch$.
+At some iteration, the process may choose a factor node $\beta$ which either belongs to a short cycle, or has a neighbour which belongs to a short cycle.
+E.g., see \cref{fig:SCycleCase2A} and \ref{fig:SCycleCase2B}.
+The second case arises when the addition of $\alpha_i$ introduces a short cycle in $\G_{i+1}$ which does not exist in $\G_i$, e.g. see \cref{fig:SCycleCase1}.

-From now on, a cycle in $\G$ is considered to be short if its length is less than $\ShortDist$.
+From now on, a cycle is considered to be ``short" if its length is less than $\ShortDist$.
 We let $\CG=\CG(n,d,k)$ be the family of instances of $\G(n,m,k, \dpsi)$ such that there are no two short cycles which share nodes.
 To argue about the short-cycle structure of $\G$, we use the following result.